mikiTesf/ppd/README.md

        --ftype       The file format of the download.
 PDF, JWPUB, EPUB, BRL or RTF (defaults to JWPUB)

        --lang        The short language code of the target language (ex: AM for Amharic, E for English, etc. Defaults to AM)

-       --cont        Decides weather the script should continue downloading releases of the specified publication until the end of the year (can be set to true or false; defaults to false).
-See the last example below
+       --cont        Decides weather the script should continue downloading releases of the specified publication until the end of the year (See the last example below)

        --pub         The type of the publication to download. w, wp, g or mwb.
 It must always be supplied.
                      If this option is not supplied this help will be shown instead

        -h, --help    Display this help and exit

 EXAMPLES
        Executing the command below will not download any publication as `pub` is not supplied.